Chet Adams: Football career

 Later that month, Adams testified before a federal court that he injured his leg in the College All-Star Game while playing for Green Bay in 1945 and was not, as the Rams claimed, a player of "unique ability".
 Red Conkright, a one-time Rams assistant who moved to the Browns' staff, testified that Adams was an "erratic" kicker and "at present a second-team player".
 At the end of the month, federal judge Emerich Freed denied the Rams' injunction, allowing Adams to play for the Browns.
 The judge rejected the Rams' contention that Adams had signed to play for Reeves, not a specific team.
-He ruled the Cleveland Rams had ceased to exist, and that Adams therefore had no obligation to fulfill a contract with the Los Angeles Rams.
+He ruled the Cleveland Rams had ceased to exist and that Adams therefore had no obligation to fulfill a contract with the Los Angeles Rams.
 Four other former Rams players joined the Browns along with Adams: Tommy Colella, Don Greenwood, Mike Scarry and Gaylon Smith.

 In the Browns' first season in 1946, Adams played on the line and shared kicking duties with Lou Groza.
 In a 66–14 win that December over the AAFC's Brooklyn Dodgers, he scored a touchdown on a blocked punt and kicked five extra points.
 The Browns advanced to the AAFC championship that year, and Adams, who had played primarily at right defensive tackle, was asked to do the team's place-kicking after Groza suffered a sprained ankle in an earlier game.
 The Browns beat the Yankees 14–9 in the championship game.
 Adams continued to play as a defensive tackle and a backup to Groza in 1947.
 Then 32 years old, he suffered neck and back injuries in a game against Los Angeles.
 He re-injured his neck in the championship game, another win over the Yankees.

 Adams was part of a Cleveland team that won all of its games in 1948 and ended the season by beating the Buffalo Bills for a third straight championship.
-The Browns traded Adams before the 1949 season to the Bills in a five-player deal.
-Cleveland coach Paul Brown said the team needed to stay fresh after winning three championships.
+The Browns traded Adams before the 1949 season to the Bills in a five-player deal, with Cleveland coach Paul Brown stating that the team needed to stay fresh after winning three championships.
 Adams played a year in Buffalo, mainly as a kicker.
-He then played a final year for the New York Yanks of the National Football League.
+He then played a final year for the New York Yanks before retiring to become a sporting goods salesman.

 Later life and death

-Adams was inducted into the Greater Cleveland Sports Hall of Fame in 1978.
+After retiring from football, Adams remained in Cleveland, living in the Slavic Village neighborhood.
+He was inducted into the Greater Cleveland Sports Hall of Fame in 1978.
 He died on October 27, 1990.